 Each year, Ontario Culture Days sees over 1500 events taking place in 150+ communities throughout the province, all thanks to a fantastic roster of organizers who make everything possible.
 In 2020, the Culture Days festival has been extended to September 25 - October 25, creating even more opportunities to connect, share, and highlight the vibrant arts and culture sector within our province.
 The following are a few important answers to frequently asked questions about the upcoming festivities.

 We may be physically distanced and staying close to home, but this Culture Days will be an opportunity to visit the province – virtually, of course.
-ONCD will be hosting a series of Community Feature Days throughout the four weeks of Culture Days 2020.
+ONCD will be showcasing the festivities one community at a time as part of our Day in the Life series.
 These features will be a place to show off local artists, current programming, or behind-the-scenes tours, just to name a few.
-If your community is featured, it will be the focus of our communications platforms on the day in question, including social media, our websites, e-newsletter and media relations.
+Head over to our Day in the Life info page to learn more.

 Pay What You May and other fundraising strategies